vinayaky7/kubernetes/README.md

 To create a kube cluster Run,

 $ kubeadm init
+Or
-Or, if you have multiple Kubeadm master then specify IP o the master & fire below command
+if you have multiple Kubeadm master then specify IP o the master & fire below command

 $ kubeadm init --apiserver-advertise-address 192.168.1.8 --ignore-preflight-errors=all

-IP address in above command is the ip address of Kubemaster server that you want to advertise.
-This will download and initiate kuberadm container and other apps
+IP address in above command is the ip address of Kubemaster server that you want to advertise This will download and initiate kuberadm container and other apps

 You will below message